Faucet leaking water

 Plumbing

-The answer to 'faucet leaking water' is that a leaking faucet is a common plumbing issue that can be caused by a variety of factors, such as worn washers, corroded or damaged internal components, or issues with the faucet's seal.
-Symptoms of a leaking faucet include dripping water, pooling around the base of the faucet, or reduced water pressure.
+The answer to 'faucet leaking water' is that a leaky faucet is a common plumbing issue often caused by worn washers, damaged O-rings, or corroded internal components.
+Symptoms include dripping water, water pooling around the base of the faucet, and higher water bills.
+The solution typically involves disassembling the faucet, replacing the worn parts, and reassembling it properly.

 Step-by-Step Guide